-Per the submitted Planting Plan, some vegetation will be removed from the north side of the building to allow access during construction.
-Existing vegetation will be replaced/replanted in substantial conformance with the submitted Planting Plan dated stamped received November 20, 2019 after construction.
-The project is conditioned to meet this requirement.
+Some vegetation will be removed from the north side of the building to allow access during construction.
+The project is conditioned to provide replanting that is in substantial conformance with the submitted Planting Plan dated stamped received November 20, 2019.